-- oral exam - a project (more on this later).
+- oral exam - a project (more on this later), to be developed either individually or in teams of up to three students.

 There is no mid-semester test.

 "Fondamenti di Automatica" or equivalent introductory course to systems and control and SISO frequency-domain analysis and design.